Locality, Quantum Fluctuations, and Scrambling: Implications for local Hamiltonian systems

 Here we make some comments about the dynamics of operator growth at non-infinite $T$.
 The key point is that the FKPP equation and its noisy counterpart make no particular reference to temperature, so it is reasonable to suppose that they could hold at non-infinite $T$.
 The noiseless FKPP equation has already been derived at finite $T$ for a variety of models; temperature only enters in so far as the parameters in the FKPP equation are temperature dependent.
 Thus the results on the BCC from small to large $N$ provide some hints on the interplay between quantum fluctuation and local scrambling.

-The manifestation of this interplay is the distinction between the diffusive region and the chaotic region the the space-time structure of the OTOC.
+The manifestation of this interplay is the distinction between the diffusive region and the chaotic region in the space-time structure of the OTOC.
 In the infinite-$N$ limit, quantum fluctuations are completely suppressed and the local scrambling time $~\sim \log N$ is infinite.
 In this case, the chaotic region occupies the entire space-time.
-For large but finite $N$, as soon as quantum fluctuations are present, the wavefront broadens diffusively while the chaotic region occurs ahead the front.
+For large but finite $N$, as soon as quantum fluctuations are present, the wavefront broadens diffusively while the chaotic region occurs ahead of the front.
 In the small $N$ limit, with the local equilibrium assumption implying that the local scrambling time is short, the diffusive region extends to the entire space-time.
-This is also consistent with the analytical results on the HRC.
+This is also consistent with the analytical results on the random brickwork circuit.

 Now consider a local Hamiltonian system, say a spin $1/2$ system.
 Assuming the mixed-field Ising behavior is generic, we showed that at infinite temperature the wavefront also broadens diffusively.
 But it is difficult to tell whether there exists a chaotic region in addition to the diffusive region ahead of the wavefront due to the microscopic details affecting the behavior of OTOC at early time.
 On the other hand, at finite temperature and assuming a separation of time-scales, there is a thermally regulated version of the OTOC whose growth rate is bounded by the temperature \cite{Maldacena2016}.
 If we assume the same bound applies to the non-thermally regulated object\footnote{We know this cannot be true in general, or at least the conditions for the bound to apply are different.
 The expectation for the thermally regulated object is that the bound applies after a time independent of distance $x$, but this cannot be true for the non-thermally regulated object.
 This is because the non-thermally regulated object always has a perturbative regime where $C \sim \frac{t^x}{x!}$ which has an unbounded derivative $\frac{d \log C}{dt}$ at large $x$.}, we would have \bea \frac{d \log C}{dt}\leq 2\pi T. \eea